Johnny Mnemonic (video game)

-Johnny Mnemonic: The Interactive Action Movie is a point-and-click adventure science fiction video game directed by Douglas Gayeton for Macintosh, Microsoft Windows and released by Sony Imagesoft on May 26, 1995.
-Based on the 1981 short story of the same name by William Gibson, the game has the player take the role of the title character.
+Johnny Mnemonic: The Interactive Action Movie is a 1995 point-and-click adventure game published by Sony Imagesoft for Macintosh and Windows.
+It was released as a tie-in to the film of the same name and developed by Propaganda Code, the gaming division of Propaganda Films.

-Development for the game was done by American studio Propaganda Code, the gaming division of Propaganda Films.
-The budget for the game was $3 million.
 Filming took place at the Ambassador Hotel in Los Angeles, California for fifteen days.

-Johnny Mnemonic received polarized reviews from video game critics.
-After its release, Sony Imagesoft was folded into Sony Computer Entertainment of America and Propaganda Code closed down, having only made one game.
+Johnny Mnemonic received mixed reviews from video game critics.
+After its release, Sony Imagesoft was folded into Sony Computer Entertainment of America and Propaganda Code shut down.

 Gameplay

 Johnny Mnemonic: The Interactive Action Movie is a point-and-click adventure video game.
 The game has no user interface displayed, instead changing the aspect ratios on the screen to show when to do any action commands.

-Plot

 Development

 Johnny Mnemonic was developed by Sony Imagesoft.
 The interactive movie was shot by the production company Propaganda Films, known for filming commercials for AT&T and Coca-Cola and filmed 1990's Wild at Heart.
 Along with shooting the footage for the game, they also developed the game under their unit Propaganda Code.
 The story was based on a 1981 short story by William Gibson, who had coined the term "cyberspace" and who served as scriptwriter for the film.
 Around the same time as the video games production, Sony Pictures was making a movie adaption, starring Keanu Reeves.
 Production costs for filming and tech development reached $3 million.

 The script was written by Douglas Gayeton and John Platten.
 The script numbered roughly 145 pages when completed.
 It took four weeks to write a script, and Gayeton took into account that he knew he'd be unable to ask for more money for reshoots.
 The original concept for the game was to use the same sets as the movie but were unable to due to multiple issues, including contractional issues and the movie being behind schedule.
 Filming for the game took place in the Ambassador Hotel in Los Angeles, California.
 The design for the hotel was done by Jean-Philippe Carp, previously the designer for the French black comedy Delicatessen.
 Carp used adornments like aquarium table lamps and neon video screens to give the hotel a futuristic look.
 Filming lasted fifteen days.
 Seventy camera set-ups were done for each day of shooting.
-Propaganda Code executive producer Jonathan Wiedeman noted the potential for continuity issues between scenes due to the multiple branches, which was addressed by having actors tone down any extreme emotional reads.
+Executive producer Jonathan Wiedeman noted the potential for continuity issues between scenes due to the multiple branches, which was addressed by having actors tone down any extreme emotional reads.
 The game saw the first use of the interactive movie engine Cineactive, developed by Evolutionary Publishing, which Sony licensed for use in the title.